 This post is about what I did differently, why I did it differently, and how I think anyone can do this to self-publish a bestseller.
 I describe all the numbers, who I hired and why, and how I made the various choices I did.

 I strongly believe everyone reading this blog has the content inside of them to write a book.
 If you want to stand out in a world of content, you need to underline your expertise.
 Publishing a book is not just putting your thoughts on a blog post.
 It’s an event.
 It shows your best curated thoughts and it shows customers, clients, investors, friends and lovers what the most important things on your mind are right now.

 Unfortunately, most people suck at it.
 I’ve largely sucked at it.
-I’ve published 11 books — five with traditional publishers and six that are self-published.
+I’ve published 19 books — six with traditional publishers and 13 that are self-published.

 I’ve written before about publishing and self-publishing.
-But mostly it’s been how I lost money on every book I’ve written.
+But mostly it’s been how I lost money on every book I’ve traditionally published.
 This is the first time I can say I’ve published a good selling book and here is what I did.

 The distinction now is no longer between “traditional publishing” versus “self-publishing.”
 The distinction now is between professional versus unprofessional publishing.
 My first 10 books were done unprofessionally.
 Even the ones with the big publishing houses.
 They will probably hate me now.
 I hope not.
 I really like the people I worked with at these publishers.

 I hope that everyone self-publishes.
 The benefits are enormous:

 Unless you are a John Grisham or EL James you will make much more money by professionally self-publishing.
 It’s not just money on sales but also foreign rights and special packages that you can offer if you control all the rights to your work.
 Packages that the traditional publishers almost never go for.

 Incidentally, both of those authors self-published their first books.
 EL James, in fact, sold 250,000 copies of 50 Shades via CreateSpace/Amazon before publishers even noticed her.